openfoodbroker/openfoodbroker.github.io/README.md

 * In basic feature context, identify relevant existing resources like free data APIs and open source components
 * Implement and deploy the first generation of reference OpenFoodBroker APIs.

+## Community

+Join  [Slack](https://join.slack.com/t/openfoodbroker/shared_invite/zt-e01u7eep-D9GR3Ol4AMTrIQD0orT1HQ) (if not renewed, this link will expire on May 24 2020).

 ## Resources

 * Initial problem statement and domain review: [Eat smarter with Python and Open Data!](https://www.linkedin.com/pulse/eat-smarter-python-open-data-peter-muryshkin/)